History Files

 Ancient Mesopotamia

-Evidence shows that Sippar was occupied from the Uruk Period (3900-2900 BC), although there were actually two cities named Sippar.
-This one (modern Tell Abu Habbah) was a dual city, half of which was under the protection of the sun-god Utu of Sippar (Shamash in Akkadian), and half under the goddess, Anunit.
+Evidence shows that Sippar was occupied from the Uruk IV period (3900-2900 BC), although there were actually two cities named Sippar.
+Now known as the archaeological mounds of Tell Abu Habbah and ed-Der, it was a dual city, half of which was the Ebabbar, under the protection of the sun-god Utu of Sippar (or 'Shamash' in Akkadian), and half under the goddess, Anunit or Annunitu.
 Sippar is known as Sepharvaim in the Old Testament, which alludes to the city in its dual form.
-Another Sippar was probably situated to the north, close to or part of early Agade.

-According to the Sumerian king list, one king ruled for 21,000 years, once (one dynasty) in Sippar and then Sippar was abandoned and the kingship was removed to Shuruppak.
+According to the Sumerian king list, one king ruled in Sippar for 21,000 years, once (meaning one dynasty) and then Sippar was 'abandoned' and the kingship was removed to Shuruppak.
+Note that older dating systems place the earliest reigns at dates which have been shown to be unrealistically early.

 fl c.2820 BC